manoa-srch/manoa-srch.github.io/index.md

 The core objectives of this project are to create a peer-to-peer vehicle swap platform that allows Hawai'i residents to:

-  1.Swap cars between islands upon traveling
+  1. Swap cars between islands upon traveling

   2. Borrow/trade vehicles for specific needs

   3. Avoid expensive rentals/limited availability

 **Think:** *Airbnb, but for exchanging cars in a two way interaction instead of renting from one other person or family.*